beam-telemetry/telemetry_metrics/docs/writing_reporters.md

 ## Documentation

-It's extremely important that reporters document how `Telemetry.Metrics` metric types, names, and tags are translated to metric types and identifiers in the system they publish metrics to.
+It's extremely important that reporters document how `Telemetry.Metrics` metric types, names, and tags are translated to metric types and identifiers in the system they publish metrics to (this is particularly important for a summary metric which is broadly defined).
 They should also document if some metric types are not supported at all.

 ## Examples